michaelkwancareer/Michaelkwanportfolio/README.md

-# Hello Welcome to Michael Kwan's portfolio
+# Welcome to Michael Kwan's portfolio

-Thank You all for the wonderful time and consideration.